 Medical history and physical exam

-If you have any signs or symptoms that suggest you might have a lung carcinoid tumor, your doctor will want to take a complete medical history, including your family history, to learn about your symptoms and possible risk factors.
+If you have any signs or symptoms that suggest you might have a lung carcinoid tumor (or another type of lung tumor), your doctor will take a complete medical history, including your family history, to learn about your symptoms and possible risk factors.

-If symptoms or the results of the exam suggest you might have a lung carcinoid tumor (or another type of tumor), more tests will be done.
+If your symptoms or the results of the exam suggest you might have a lung carcinoid tumor (or another type of tumor), more tests will be done.
 These might include imaging tests, lab tests, and other procedures.

 Imaging tests use x-rays, radioactive particles, or other means to create pictures of the inside of your body.
-Imaging tests may be done for a number of reasons, including to help find a suspicious area that might be cancer, to learn how far cancer may have spread, and to help determine if treatment has been effective.
+Imaging tests are done for a number of reasons, including to help find a suspicious area that might be cancer, to learn how far cancer may have spread, and to help determine if treatment has been effective.

 Computed tomography (CT) scan

 A CT (or CAT) scan is more likely to show small lung tumors than routine chest x-rays.
 A CT scan can also provide precise information about the size, shape, and position of any lung tumors and can help find enlarged lymph nodes that might contain cancer that has spread from the lung.

 The CT scan uses x-rays to produce detailed cross-sectional images of your body.
 Instead of taking one picture, like a regular x-ray, a CT scanner takes many pictures as it rotates around you while you are lying on a narrow platform.
 A computer then combines these into images showing slices of the part of your body being studied.